 After the tasks are planned, the team can start working and this includes having a short 15-minute meeting every morning.
 During this meeting team members present what they have accomplished during the previous day and what they have planned for today.
 It is a way of making sure everyone can complete their tasks.
 It also allows checking if there are any issues with the planned work.
 If a task proves to be difficult to complete or to have any roadblocks, the whole team brainstorms solutions.

 Once the team feels like they have added sufficient value to their product or the end goal they can decide to end an iteration and start a new one.
 During this time, the team can also hold an Iteration Review meeting to present their accomplishments to the clients or stakeholders.
 While this meeting is not common, it is a great way of collecting feedback and adjusting the course before going forward.

 Kanban projects usually end in one of two ways – reaching the deadline or building the final product.
 Either way, due to the prioritization during each iteration, the client is left with a fully functional and satisfying result.
 Once this happens, it is time to hold the final Kanban meeting – the Retrospective.
-During this final session the team sits down to discuss the process and how it could be improved.
-It is really helpful to see what has and hasn’t worked and how it could be changed in the future projects.
+During this final session, the team sits down to discuss the process and how it could be improved.
+It is really helpful to see what has and hasn’t worked and how it could be changed in future projects.

 Enhancing the Kanban framework

 In short, this is what project management within the Kanban framework looks like.
 It eliminates waste, by only allowing a certain flow of tasks and involves the whole team into the process by making them more responsible for the end result.

 Here at Teamhood, we believe that your Kanban board can be pushed just a little bit further.
 Thus we have introduced a second dimension to the process.
 Instead of only having tasks move from one column to the next, we offer the ability to create a separate flow for the subtasks themselves.
 We call this an advanced Kanban board.